-Counting every item in your store and back room takes a lot of time and focused effort.
-Not just that: they require you to shut down your operations, including closing your store and pausing inventory shipments.
+Counting every item in your store and stockroom takes time and focused effort.
+Depending on your resources, you may even need to shut down operations, including closing your store and pausing inventory shipments.

 It’s hard to scale auditing as you grow

-In that case, it’s more realistic to implement lighter and more frequent inventory audit procedures, like cycle counts and ABC analysis.
-Another thing to consider is an inventory control system like perpetual inventory.
+When that happens, switch to lighter, more frequent counting procedures, like cycle counts and ABC analysis—or integrate an inventory control system like perpetual inventory.

 Audit your inventory with confidence

-Inventory audits don’t have to be a draining, overwhelming experience.
-They’re a useful tool to prevent shrinkage and stockouts, and leave you with a sense of peace and confidence about your plans for the store.
+Inventory audits don’t need to be a draining, overwhelming experience.
+They’re a useful tool to prevent shrinkage and stockouts, and leave you confident about your store’s capabilities.